 About

-My research interests are the evolution of massive stars, core-collapse supenovae and gravitational wave astrophysics.
+and black hole formation.
 One of the main tools used in my research is supervised machine learning.

-During the PhD, I have been a member of the Physics of Stellar Objects group at the
+During my PhD, I have been a member of the Physics of Stellar Objects group at the

 Heidelberg Institute for Theoretical Studies